-Hale County Housing Authority is a public housing agency in Plainview, Texas that participates in the Section 8 Housing Choice Voucher program.
+Hale County Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.

 Hale County Housing Authority serves Hale County.

-As of the most recent VMS report, Hale County Housing Authority manages 313 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Hale County Housing Authority manages 306 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 30% having issued approximately 10 vouchers in the past year.
 The average voucher holder has received housing benefits for 4 years and 1 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 4 months on the waiting list1.